Eugenio Kincaid

 Eugenio Kincaid (10 January 1797 – 3 April 1883) was an American Baptist missionary who labored for two periods in Burma (now known as Myanmar).

 In the first period, he served twelve years.
 In the second period, he served for another fifteen years.
 His mission work in Burma covered the whole range of the country, from the farthest north to the farthest south and from the farthest west to almost the farthest east.
 Between the two periods of his ministry, he had eight years of leave of absence during which he raised funds for the foreign missions, and in addition, helped in the foundation of the University of Lewisburg (later renamed Bucknell University).
-At the age of 33, Eugenio Kincaid was sent by Baptist Board of Foreign Missions to preach the gospel in Burma.
+At the age of 33, Kincaid was sent by Baptist Board of Foreign Missions to preach the gospel in Burma.

 His tombstone is found in Girard Kansas where he retired for his health and died.

 Early life

 Eugenio Kincaid was born on 10 January 1797 in Wethersfield, Connecticut, to Noah Kincaid, a physician, and Lydia Hough Kincaid.
-In 1822 he graduated from the Literary and Theological Institution (later renamed Madison and then Colgate University) at Hamilton.
-New York.
+He worked as a teacher in Pennsylvania before joining a Baptist Church and deciding to study theology.
+In 1822 he graduated from the Literary and Theological Institution (later renamed Madison and then Colgate University) at Hamilton New York.
+He and Jonathan Wade were the first students at the institution.

 He was strongly inclined to preach for the salvation of the people in Burma after hearing a sermon from Luther Rice, a fellow missionary of Adoniram Judson. and applied to the Baptist Board of Missions for an appointment to serve in Burma, but was rejected.
 He then assumed the pastorate of the Baptist Church in Galway, New York.
 He was well liked by the congregation but he did not feel contented to remain there.
 After four years, he then went to Susquehanna valley, a more destitute place, and founded the First Baptist Church in Milton, Pennsylvania starting with nine members.
-He married Miss Almy Goff and had two sons: Eugenio Wade Kincaid and Judson Kincaid, who died eleven months later.
+He was also the editor of The Literary and Evangelical Register.
+He married Miss Almy Goff and had two sons, Eugenio Wade Kincaid and Judson Kincaid, as well as three children who died in childhood.

-In 1828, Eugenio was appointed as a travelling preacher by the Board of the Baptist General Association of Pennsylvania for Missionary Purposes.
+In 1828, he was appointed as a travelling preacher by the Board of the Baptist General Association of Pennsylvania for Missionary Purposes.
 After serving in that position for two years, he was appointed by the Executive Committee of the Baptist Mission Union to be posted to Burma together with Francis Mason.
-The assignment for Eugenio and Francis was to continue the pioneering mission work of Adoniram Judson that was started in 1813.
+The assignment for Kincaid and Mason was to continue the pioneering mission work of Adoniram Judson that was started in 1813.
 Adoniram was pouring most of his labor towards completing the Burmese Bible.
 The Kincaids and the Masons sailed from Boston in 1830 and after four months they reached Moulmain (now known as Mawlamyaing) which was under British rule following the First Anglo-Burmese War.